 The Phases of Orthodontic Treatment

 Generally, orthodontic treatment takes between six and thirty months to complete.
-The treatment time will largely depend on the classification of the malocclusion, the type of dental devices used to correct it and the perseverance of the patient.
+The treatment time will largely depend on the classification of the malocclusion, the type of dental devices used to correct it, and the patient’s perseverance.

 Here is a general overview of the three major stages of treatment: